 Simply connect the Epsilon 135 to a power, network and serial communication cable – and its ready to use.
 No need for any additional time consuming integration.

-The most advanced micro gimbal for long-range surveillanceAdd to Build-a-Quote
+The most advanced micro gimbal for long-range surveillanceAdd to Request-a-Quote